-- 1. The title of the proposal must begin with "FW-HTF-RM" to designate a Medium Research Proposal, "FW-HTF-RL" to designate a Large Research Proposal, or "FW-HTF-P" to designate a Planning Proposal. - 2.
-Limit on number of proposals per PI, co-PI, Senior Personnel, Other Personnel, or Consultant not to exceed one.
-This limit also applies to all subawardees. - 3.
-Project Description: As stated in Section V.A of this solicitation, the proposal must contain the following separate and clearly labeled sections: - a.
-Work Context; - b.
-Integrative Research; and - c.
-Methods, Measures, and Metrics.
+- The title of the proposal must begin with "FW-HTF-P" to designate a Planning Proposal, "FW-HTF-R" to designate a Research Proposal, or "FW-HTF-T" to designate a Transition-to-Scale Proposal. - Limit on total number of proposals per PI, co-PI, Senior Personnel, or Consultant not to exceed one.
+This limit includes all categories of FW-HTF proposals, and also applies to all subawardees. - Project Description: As stated in Section V.A of this solicitation, all proposal types must contain the following separate and clearly labeled sections:

+- Work Context;

+- Integrative Research;

+- Methods, Measures, and Metrics; and

+- · Access and Inclusion.